rogiervandenberg/deno-docker-cloudrun/README.md

 # Deno in Docker (on Cloud Run)

-To try out if I could make Deno Run on Cloud Run I created this project.
+Concrete example of Deno Run on Cloud Run.
+Could be used as boilerplate for Deno in Docker / on Google Cloud Run.

 ## Run locally